 In this article, we’ll explain the reasons why using a WordPress cache plugin is a smart move.
 Next, we’ll provide a head-to-head comparison of WP Super Cache vs W3 Total Cache.
 Let’s begin!

-Why You Might Need a Cache Plugin on Your WordPress Site
+Cache Plugin on Your WordPress Site

 Before analyzing WP Super Cache vs W3 Total Cache, it’s important to clarify what caching is and what it can do for your site.
 Essentially, a ‘cache‘ is a temporary high-speed access area.
 It stores recently-used information, so it can be rapidly accessed at a later time.
 As such, caching can be used to save and display a ‘static’ version of your site’s content to visitors.